Daniel-t/R-Data-Exploration-Tool/assets/help.md

 ### Notes/Known Errors/Etc

 * ERROR: Data sets whcih contain parenthesis in their names do not load
-* ERROR: Data sets with less then three columns do not load
+* LIMITATION: Data sets with less then three columns, will have a sequence column added and (for one column data) have the data duplicated into another column.
 * LIMITATION: Data sets with more than 10,000 rows are truncated for performance reasons

 ### Feedback